Hradčovice: Transport

-The I/50 road (part of the European route E50), which connects Brno with the Czech-Slovak border in Starý Hrozenkov via Uherské Hradiště, passes through the southern part of the municipality.
+The I/50 road (part of the European route E50), which connects Brno with the Czech–Slovak border in Starý Hrozenkov via Uherské Hradiště, runs through the southern part of the municipality.

 Hradčovice is located on the railway line Staré Město–Bylnice.

 Sights

 The main landmark of Hradčovice is the Church of All Saints.
-It was built in the early Baroque style around 1670, but it has a medieval core from the second half fof the 13th century.
+It was built in the early Baroque style around 1670, but it has a medieval core from the second half of the 13th century.
 The church was modified to its present form after 1757.